Tembhum/ReinforcementLearning-Appium-Lucy/README.md

     *The custom env is the reinforcement learning environement cloned from this repo
 3. Install the appium desktop
 4. Install the android studio and the android emulator in case you don't have an android device
+5. edit the .env file according to your apk (http://www.automationtestinghub.com/apppackage-and-appactivity-name/)

 # Parts
 1. Environment